incremental-design/app-stencils/packages/vue3/component-base/README.md

 To conditionally execute your business logic, all you need to do is add a `switch()` statement to the method you bound to the base component's `stateChange` event.
 This switch statement should contain a case for each of your component's possible `BaseComponent.state`s.

-The possible values of `baseComponent.input` are similarly limited.
+The possible values of the `inputEvents` array are similarly limited.
 Although they are objects with nested properties, rather than strings, they all conform to the [`EventInfo`](../../shared/device-input-event-handlers/src/event-handlers/handler-utils/EventInfo.ts) type.
 This means that they contain a `type`, `timestamp`, and `input` property.
 The `input` property will always be an object of type [`DragInput`](../../shared/device-input-event-handlers/src/README.md#draginput), [`DeviceInput`](../../shared/device-input-event-handlers/src/README.md#deviceinput), [`GamepadInput`](../../shared/device-input-event-handlers/src/README.md#gamepadinput), [`ScrollInput`](../../shared/device-input-event-handlers/src/README.md#scrollinput), [`FocusInput`](../../shared/device-input-event-handlers/src/README.md#focusinput), [`KeyboardInput`](../../shared/device-input-event-handlers/src/README.md#keyboardinput), or [`PointerInput`](../../shared/device-input-event-handlers/src/README.md#pointerinput).
 Each of these types contains all sorts of useful information about the user interaction that triggered the state change.
 While you don't _need_ to use the values of `input` to trigger your component's business logic, you can increase your component's level of interactivity by incorporating them into it.

 #### Use the `pointerInput`, `focusInput`, `keyboardInput`, `dragInput`, and `scrollInput` custom events to respond to every user interaction, all the time.